rackerlabs/support-how-to/content/cloud-servers/the-hosting-spectrum-which-solution-fits-your-business.md

 ### Managed Colocation

-In Managed Colocation, the provider offers the datacenter space, network, servers and other devices.
+In Managed Colocation, the provider offers the data center space, network, servers and other devices.
 The customer retains full control and administrative responsibility over the hosting environment (operating system and applications).
 This scenario creates shared